-Beginning in calendar year (CY) 2021, leave in the Pandemic Carryover category will be made available to bargaining units A, B, C, D, and F members that will include:
+Beginning in calendar year (CY) 2021, leave in the Pandemic Carryover category will be made available to bargaining unit H members that will include:

-- a. all compensatory time earned in CY 2019 and lost in CY 2020; - b. all compensatory time earned in CY 2020 and not used; - c. any additional compensatory time earned beginning in CY 2021 and not used through the end of the pay period 6 months beyond the end of the emergency period; and - d. all annual leave forfeited at the end of CY 2020 and at the end of each calendar year thereafter until the end of the pay period 6 months beyond the end of the emergency period.
+- a. all compensatory time earned in CY 2019 and lost in CY 2020; - b. all compensatory time earned in CY 2020 and not used; - any additional compensatory time earned beginning in CY 2021 and not used through the end of the pay period 6 months beyond the end of the emergency period; and - d. all annual leave forfeited at the end of CY 2020 and at the end of each calendar year thereafter until the end of the pay period 6 months beyond the end of the emergency period.

-Compensatory time as noted in subparagraphs a - c above does not include compensatory time earned in lieu of cash overtime.
+Compensatory time as noted in subparagraphs a-c above does not include compensatory time earned in lieu of cash overtime.